maxipago/sdk-php/README.md

 ## Requests ##

 You can find examples of each individual request type in this repository.
+If you have questions about the requests or responses received, [please see our documentation](http://www.maxipago.com/docs/maxiPago_API_Latest.pdf).
+You can also contact our Support Team if you'd like.

 ## Support ##

-Our support team is happy to help you with any questions you might have, be it about the functionalities of our platform or payments in general.
+Our support team is happy to help you with any questions you might have, be it about the functionalities of our platform or about payments in general.
 They are available to customers and non-customers alike and can be reached at support [@] maxipago [.] com.